theodorhansson/ZYYX-Cura-Printer-Profiles/README.md

 1. Install Cura using the installer from their site.
 2. The easiest way to find the location of your install folder is to search for the file ''3dator.def.json'' which will be located in the folder ''resources/definitions''.
 Be patient, this might take a while.
 3. Move up to the folder ''resources'' and manually move the contents from each folder from the downloaded repository into the folder with the matching name.
-I.e. the files in ''mesh'' should be pasted in the existing map ''mesh''.
+I.e. the files in ''mesh'' should be pasted in the existing folder ''mesh''.

 ### Linux